 Though genuinely groundbreaking and richly layered, Dadi’s eloquently written and beautifully illustrated volume teaches quite well, and is appropriate to upper-level undergraduate and graduate classes.
 It makes a crucial addition to the growing field of scholarship on global modernism, not only by explicating the work of understudied artists but by simultaneously reevaluating the terms in which modernism can be described and asserting their continuing importance to the practice of contemporary art.

-Assistant Professor, Department of Art and Art History, Michigan State University
+Associate Professor, Department of Art and Art History, Michigan State University